shish/rosettaboy/zig/README.md

 Ints of any size are also nice -- compared to eg Rust where we have u8, and so `match op & 0x07` needs to support all 256 possible values even if it only has 8, zig lets us say "this is a u3"

+No way to iterate over a range?
+Again: u wot m8?

+No nested functions? :(

+I really like zig's way of formatting long lists of short strings (eg the names of CPU instructions at the top of `cpu.zig`)